Oh Dear! What Can the Matter Be?: History

+Tune

+The tune was first published in British Lyre, or Muses' Repository (1792), and two years later in the James Evan's Ladies Memorandum for 1794.
+Older versions are likely to have existed, perhaps in 9/8 time rather than the usual 6/8.
+There are records of it being used as a popular duet by Samuel Harrison and his wife, the soprano Miss Cantelo, from 1776.

 Lyrics

 The following are given as the traditional lyrics (being chorus and verse) in Cuddon's and Preston's A Dictionary of Literary Terms and Literary Theory:

 Oh, dear!
 What can the matter be?

 Dear, dear, what can the matter be?

 Oh, dear!
 What can the matter be?

 Johnny's so long at the fair.